 What if I own more than one vehicle?

-Individuals are allowed to register up to two different vehicles under the same virtual permit.
+Students and community members are allowed to register up to two vehicles under the same permit.
+Staff and faculty members are allowed to register up to five vehicles under the same permit.
 The LPR technology will recognize the first vehicle on campus as valid, but any additional vehicles found on campus at the same time, under the same virtual permit, will be subject to citation.